-There area already plenty of drones being used for shark detection in Australia.
+This are already plenty of drones being used for shark detection in Australia.
 We noticed that there was a pretty low level of sophistication in these systems.
 Some systems still rely fully on human operators.
 This gives way for human error with the user monotonously searching a screen for a shadow in the water that may never appear.
 With our maturing computer vision analysis software, we decided that there must indeed be a better solution.

 Re-training our software we now have a working shark spotter that can with some accuracy detect sharks in the water, spot swimmers, surfers, vessels and more.
 Have a look at a proof of concept below:

 What this enables is computer assisted (automated) live shark detection, alerting the pilot or beach patrol team during flight when a shark is found.
 Plotting the GPS position of the contact and showing the image of the detected shark.
 The patrol team is then able to make a calculated decision if there is indeed a threat to the safety of the swimmers at the beach and take the necessary action.

 Aside from the actual recognition of the sharks, there is a significant flaw in current adapted models.
 This is the significantly short flight times per battery and need for constant piloting.
 Flight time ranges significantly from 20 minutes using a consumer DJI drone to up to 40 minutes for a more commercial setup.
 The result of this is that all day the system is going up and down, requiring significant input from the ground team costing time and money and leaving black spots in the monitoring of the beach location.

 Our solution to this is an autonomous and robust, tethered drone platform that can fly all day.
 Our concept is as follows: